A Correspondence between Billiards and Geodesics: Billiards approximating Geodesics

 \section{Billiards approximating Geodesics}

-The goal of this appendix is to make this paper self-contained and sketch the proof of Theorem \ref{langethm} which states that geodesics on the boundary of a convex billiard table are approximated by internal billiard trajectories.
+The goal of this appendix is to make this paper self-contained and sketch the proof of \Cref{thm:lange_thm} which states that geodesics on the boundary of a convex billiard table are approximated by internal billiard trajectories.
 The details of the proof are contained in Sections 4 and 5 of \cite{Lange}.
-Here, we will consider only billiard tables $K\subset \R^n$ for which every billiard trajectory $c:[a,b]\rightarrow K$ that is not entirely contained in $\partial K$ can be extended uniquely for all times without experiencing infinitely many bounces in finite time.

-Let $K\subset \R^n$ be the closure of an open orientable connected subset of the Euclidean space.
+Let $K\subset \R^n$ be the closure of an open connected subset of the Euclidean space.
 We say that $K$ is a \textit{convex billiard table in $\R^n$} if its boundary $\partial K$ is of class $C^{2,1}$ and for every $p_0\in \partial K$ the scalar second fundamental form at $p_0$ (associated to the inward pointing unit normal field to $\partial K$) is positive definite.

 \begin{remark}